learnamp/api-docs/source/includes/_users.md

 }
 ```

-Create a user via the API.
+Create a user and trigger an invite email.

 `POST https://api.learnamp.com/users`